giorgiogamba/lava/notes.md

 Uniform Buffers
 Uniform buffers are based on minium offset alignment -> supposed is i set to a certain number, we will need the uniform buffer to be of size equal to a multiple of it

+Non-coherent-Atom-size: smallest memory range the device allows when syncing between host and device memory -> when executing flushIndex we get an error because of misalignment